 A: There is a rattlesnake vaccine available.redrockbiologics Initially, it is given as one injection with a booster injection a month later.
 Then a booster is needed every year.
 I've had my own small dogs vaccinated.
 It seems to me that there are two schools of thought among veterinarians about this product.
 One group says they're not sure about the vaccine...not enough evidence if it works or not...doesn't cover every species of rattlesnake, etc. The other camp says, "if your dog is in an environment where they can come in contact with rattlesnakes give them the vaccine."
-My vet sees over 50 rattlesnake bites a year and strongly endorses the vaccine.
+My vet sees many rattlesnake bites a year and strongly endorses the vaccine.
 He also strongly endorses having the dog trained to stay away from rattlesnakes in the first place.

 However, the vaccine is not intended to replace training the dog to avoid rattlesnakes in the first place.
 A dog that is not trained is still at risk of being bitten.
 A rattlesnake bite is a veterinarian emergency whether the dog has been vaccinated or not.
 The vaccine and the training are two weapons in your arsenal against rattlesnake bites and should be used together.

 Q: Do you have videos of what you do?
 Carol, Sedona, AZ